juxt/astro-website/src/pages/blog/rust-for-clj-devs.md

 <iframe class='aspect-video w-full' src="https://www.youtube.com/embed/26ikUYlo8_A?si=lDscLNsj0OdzLceB" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 I have come to realise that Rust and Clojure are quite complimentary to each other.
-Areas where rust fades have quite a bit of overlap with Clojure's strengths and vice-versa.
+Areas where Rust fades have quite a bit of overlap with Clojure's strengths and vice-versa.

 Learning Rust over the past 7 months has been a great roller-coaster ride and will hopefully also help me improve my Clojure skills!